Rylan-Meilutis/OctoPrint-Nozzle-Filament-Validator/README.md

 and build plate.

 Filament type should be set automatically if you have spool manager installed and have set the filament type for the spool.
+If you do not have spool manager installed, filament type will not be checked.

 When you go to print, the plugin will check if the gcode settings match the settings you have set, and that the current filament is supported by the selected build plate.
 If it